Become an Advocate

 • This toolkit is intended for use by Arizona’s Community Action Agencies and their allies who wish to protect our communities from devasting cuts to vital assistance programs.

 • This toolkit contains resources and advocacy opportunities from various organizations.
 Where appropriate, sources will be linked and original authors referenced.
-Despite referencing these groups, this toolkit was made independently of these organizations and does not represent the viewpoints or strategies of these groups.
+Despite referencing these groups, this toolkit was made independently of these organizations and does not represent the viewpoints or strategies of these groups, nor does it mean Wildfire endorses the viewpoints or strategies of these groups.

 • Alliance for Justice has many useful resources for navigating this: